 The largest portion of building plan approvals was once again made up of additions to properties, from both a number and value perspective.
-201 additions were approved in October, a 54.6% m/m increase over September and almost matching the number of additions approved in August.
-Year-to-date 1,443 additions to properties have been approved with a cumulative value of N$850.7 million, a decline of 2.9% y/y in terms of value compared to the same period in 2018.
+137 additions were approved in February, almost matching the number of additions approved in January.
+Year-to-date 268 additions to properties have been approved with a cumulative value of N$150.3 million, a decline of 45.0% y/y in terms of value compared to the same period in 2018.

-New residential units were the second largest contributor to building plans approved, with 47 approvals registered in October, 14 more than in September.
-444 new residential units have been approved year-to-date, 200 more than during the corresponding period in 2017.
-In dollar terms, N$504.3 million worth of residential plans have been approved year-to-date, an increase of 37.0% when compared to the value of approvals in the corresponding period last year.
+New residential units were the second largest contributor to the number of building plans approved with 32 approvals registered in February, 3 more than in January.
+61 new residential units worth N$209.3 have been approved year-to-date, an increase of 271.8% when compared to the value of approvals in the corresponding period last year.
 This increase is, however, off of a low base figure in 2018.

-5 Commercial and industrial building plans were approved in October, worth N$9.4 million.
-This is one fewer than in the prior month, bringing the total number of commercial approvals for 2019 to 5.
-In value terms, commercial building plan approvals decreased by 76.8% m/m, but increased 186.5% y/y in value terms.
-The number of new commercial units approved thus far in 2018 stands at 39 with a total value of N$378.5 million.
-This compares to 41 units valued at N$675.3 million approved over the same period in 2017.
-On a 12-month cumulative basis, the number of commercial and industrial approvals has increased by 2.1% y/y in October to 48 units, worth approximately N$400.6 million, a decrease of 44.3% in value terms over the prior 12-month period.
+3 Commercial and industrial building plans were approved in February, worth N$16.3 million.
+This is one more than in the prior month, bringing the total number of commercial approvals for 2019 to 5.
+In value terms, commercial building plan approvals decreased by 76.8% m/m, but increased 186.5% y/y.
+On a 12 month-cumulative basis, the number of commercial and industrial approvals has decreased by 23.5% y/y in February to 39 units, worth approximately N$449.0 million, a decrease of 33.3% in value terms over the prior 12-month period.